Rahul-2003-09/Rubix_cube_solver/README.md

 ## How to Test

 # Clone this repository and navigate to the directory containing the code.

-Compile the code using the following command:
+##Compile the code using the following command:

 g++ -o rubik_solver main.cpp

 ### Here is next step

 ./rubik_solver.exe GGYGGYGGY WBBWBBWBB OOOOOOOOO RRRRRRRRR WWGWWGWWG YYBYYBYYB

 ### The output will be a list of steps to solve the cube.
 An example output:

 R R R Ri R

-### Also, we have created a test function that you can de-comment to print the co-ordinates of the cube:
-test_moves(rubik);

 ### Here are some other test cases that you can also try: